 In view of the large number of national patent litigation cases handled by the German courts over the decades, it has been agreed that Germany will play host to five divisions of the Unified Patent Court – both a central and local division in Munich and local divisions in Dusseldorf, Mannheim and Hamburg.

 Q: Are there any other issues relating to the enforcement system in your country that you would like to raise?

-This article first appeared in Patents in Europe 2016/2017, a supplement to Intellectual Asset Management, published by Globe Business Media Group – IP Division.
-To view the issue in full, please go to www.iam-media.com.
+This article first appeared in Patents in Europe: Helping business compete in the global economy 2019/2020, a supplement to IAM, published by Globe Business Media Group - IP Division.
+To view the guide in full, please go to www.IAM-media.com.